koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 };
 ```

-Now all has been passed!
+Now all tests have been passed!
 Of course there are some cases I haven't implemented yet.
 But just works!